rapid7/metasploit-framework/Generating-`ysoserial`-Java-serialized-objects.md

 <details>
 <summary>Click to expand</summary>

 On occasion, Metasploit maintainers may want to re-run the script generation to incorporate new Java serialized objects from the ysoserial tool.

-To avoid invoking Java (and all its dependencies), the serialized objects are generated based on a JSON file.
-The JSON file can be refreshed using a standalone Ruby script, which comes prepackaged with a Docker image that handles downloading `ysoserial`.
-For more information, refer to `tools/payloads/ysoserial`.
+To avoid invoking Java (and all its dependencies) at runtime, the serialized objects are generated and cached within a JSON file.
+The JSON file can be refreshed using a standalone Ruby script, which comes prepackaged with a Docker image that handles downloading `ysoserial` and necessary dependencies.
+The script, `Dockerimage` and a high-level `runme.sh` script is stored within `tools/payloads/ysoserial`.
 An example run looks like:

 ```
 $ cd ~/git/r7/metasploit-framework/tools/payloads/ysoserial